 If you’re already a student at Illinois, you may want to consider transferring into one of the majors offered by the College of Agricultural, Consumer and Environmental Sciences, or if you are currently enrolled in the College of ACES, you may wish to change your major or your concentration within your major.
 In the College of ACES, ICT applicants work directly with the departments.
 See the Provost’s Changing My Major page for transfer requirements and departmental contact information.
-See the Office of the Registrar for more information about the Intercollegiate Transfer Policy.
+See the Office of the Registrar for more information about the Intercollegiate Transfer Process.

 University of Illinois students who want to take courses at Parkland College during the summer, fall, or spring terms must download, carefully read, and fill out the appropriate Concurrent Enrollment form.